subh007/atrium-docs-temp/Release16A/ONOS-Fabric-16A/Hardware-Install-ONOS-Fabric-16A.md

 ### Hardware Switches
 In principle any hardware switch that supports OF-DPA should work.
-However, in this release only a specific build of OF-DPA is certified to work for this fabric.
+However, in this release only a specific build of OF-DPA (which we provide) is certified to work for this fabric.
 In the near future, when OF-DPA 2.0 is GA and publicly available we will release a version of the fabric for the GA code.
 Right now, we provide a binary that you can load on your switch -- one of [Accton/EdgeCore 5710, 5712 or 6712 models](http://www.edge-core.com/prodcat.asp?c=1).
 These switches come pre-installed with [ONIE](http://onie.org/) (from the OCP project).

 ### Software Components to Install on Hardware Switches
 The following "Atrium Stack" needs to be installed on the Accton switches.